Reviews You Can Rely On

 After scouring all corners of the internet for the latest and greatest shoes, we purchased over a dozen to put through our extensive testing process.
 Our crew of professional mountain bike testers used these shoes as much as humanly possible on a wide range of terrain.
 We rode these things in freezing temps and soul-crushing heat.
 We wore these flat pedal shoes on dusty trails, muddy ones, and even walked a healthy distance.
 After riding these shoes we evaluated them on some carefully selected performance metrics including grip, fit and comfort, rigidity and power transfer, and breathability.
 Our goal is that this comparative analysis guides you to the perfect pair of shoes for your budget and riding style.

 Also, we have in-depth testing conducted by female reviewers in our review of women's flat pedal shoes.
-We've also thoroughly tested the best flat pedals on the market if you need a new set to go along with your shoes.
+We've also thoroughly tested flat pedals on the market if you need a new set to go along with your shoes.
 Check out our favorite clipless mountain bike shoes and the clipless pedals to go along with them if you prefer to clip into your bike.

 Editor's Note: On July 26, 2024, we added the Shimano SH-GF600 shoes to this review.